 What complicates the diagnosis in a wrist injury is that there are numerous ligaments stabilizing the wrist.
 There are ligaments that stabilize the radius and ulna to their adjacent carpal bones, ligaments that stabilize each individual carpal bone to its adjacent carpal bone, and ligaments that stabilize the distal carpal bones to the metacarpal bones.
 All in all, there are a lot of ligaments located in the wrist.

 Sprains are an injury to a ligament.
 Ligaments hold bone to bone and provide stability in a joint.
-Because of the large numbers of ligaments located in the wrist, it is possible for an athlete to injure multiple ligaments during a significant injury.
+Because of the large number of ligaments located in the wrist, it is possible for an athlete to injure multiple ligaments during a significant injury.

-Sprains are classified depending on the severity of the injury from mild (1st degree sprain), moderate (2nd degree sprain), to severe (3rd degree sprain).
+Sprains are classified depending on the severity of the injury from mild (1st-degree sprain), moderate (2nd-degree sprain), to severe (3rd-degree sprain).
 Each classification has specific signs and symptoms that can be evaluated to determine the specific grade of injury.

 A mild sprain is one in which the ligament is stretched, but not torn.
 The athlete may experience tenderness over the injured ligament, mild swelling, and some discomfort when the hand is moved through flexion and extension or moved side to side.

-Dependent on the athlete’s pain tolerance, an athlete with a first degree ligament sprain may be able to continue to compete if protective taping is applied to the wrist for support.
+Dependent on the athlete’s pain tolerance, an athlete with a first-degree ligament sprain may be able to continue to compete if protective taping is applied to the wrist for support.

 The signs and symptoms of a second degree sprained wrist include moderate swelling throughout the joint, significant discomfort upon any movement of the wrist, increased pain upon palpation, and instability when the ligament is tested.
-The functional ability of the wrist/hand may be significantly compromised in a second degree sprain.
+The functional ability of the wrist/hand may be significantly compromised in a second-degree sprain.

 The athlete may complain of pain, “clicking”, and a feeling that something is giving away with a partial ligament tear.
 This type of injury may result in dynamic instability (instability of the bones when the wrist/hand is in motion).

-The most severe type of sprain is a third degree sprain because it is the result of a complete rupture of one or more ligaments.
+The most severe type of sprain is a third-degree sprain because it is the result of a complete rupture of one or more ligaments.
 It would take a significant force to completely rupture one or more ligaments in the wrist, but it can occur with a fall from a height greater than the athlete (upended basketball player after jumping into the air or a “flyer” falling on an outstretched arm after being tossed into the air).

 The athlete may present with significant pain and possible deformity of the wrist.
 Completely ruptured ligaments can result in dislocations of one or more of the carpal bones.
 The function of the hand/wrist would be compromised as well resulting in the athlete’s inability to use the hand (inability to grip).

-Athletes suspected of either a second or third degree sprain should have their wrist/hand immobilized and be transported to a local emergency room for further medical evaluation.
+Athletes suspected of either a second or third-degree sprain should have their wrist/hand immobilized and be transported to a local emergency room for further medical evaluation.